ayesha-chaudhary/Image-gallery-react-app/Instructions.md

 3. Save your changes and restart the development server by running `npm start`.

 4. The gallery will now display your custom set of images.

-## Dependencies

-This project uses React as its main framework and does not rely on any additional external libraries for basic functionality.